WebAssembly/design/Rationale.md

 ## NaN bit pattern propagation

-In general, WebAssembly's floating point operations provide the guarantee that a NaN returned from an operation won't have new bits set in its fractional field, except the most significant bit.
+In general, WebAssembly's floating point operations provide the guarantee that if all NaNs passed to an operation are "canonical", the result is "canonical", where canonical means the most significant bit of the fraction field is 1, and the trailing bits are all 0.

-This is intended to support interpreters running on WebAssembly that use NaN-boxing, because they can rely on the property that if an arithmetic operation has no non-canonical NaNs as input, its output is also canonical.
+This is intended to support interpreters running on WebAssembly that use NaN-boxing, because they don't have to canonicalize the output of an arithmetic instruction if they know the inputs are canonical.

-The specific bit-pattern rules are modeled after what numerous popular hardware architectures do.
-Note that IEEE 754-1985 had looser rules for NaN bit pattern encodings than IEEE 754-2008, and some hardware architectures, notably MIPS, historically behaved differently than other architectures.
-However, since the publication of IEEE 754-2008, MIPS has added a configuration mode (NAN2008) which enables support for the new rules.
+When the inputs are non-canonical, the resulting NaN is nondeterministic, to accomodate a variety of known hardware behaviors: returning one of the input NaNs, returning a canonical NaN, or bitwise-or'ing the input NaNs together.

-In particular, the sign bit of generated NaNs is nondeterministic since x86 generates NaNs with it set to 1 while other architectures generate NaNs with it set to 0.
+The sign bit of generated NaNs is always nondeterministic since x86 generates NaNs with it set to 1 while other architectures generate NaNs with it set to 0.

 ## Integer operations